 - Official TOEFL score, sent to School Code #2819 - This requirement is waived if the applicant has a degree from a University in a country where English is the native language.

 Admission is based on a review of your scholastic record and a match with the research interests of the faculty.
 Your academic performance must reflect your capability to pursue advanced studies and conduct independent research.
+It is advised that you contact the faculty member(s) that would be most interested in your application, after submitting it.

 You must earn 84 graduate credits to complete the doctoral program.
 Of these credits, 0 to 30 must be earned through course work, and 30 to 60 via research work.
 You may apply up to 30 credits from a master’s program toward your doctoral degree.